 - Evidence from research and the experience of people with asc within services demonstrates their unique vulnerability to over direction, resulting in an inter-dependence on support which may be perceived as a ‘need’ rather than as a consequence of staff approaches.
 We believe that what makes good services different is the ability of staff to look behind what they see and hear, avoiding neuro-typical interpretations and to recognise the underlying or intended meaning of behaviour or communication.

-- The Service provided to each individual will embrace the four Key Principles of Rights, Independence, Choice and Inclusion as defined in the Valuing People Strategy for People with a Learning Disability (2001).
+- The Service provided to each individual embraces the four Key Principles of Rights, Independence, Choice and Inclusion as defined in the Valuing People Strategy for People with a Learning Disability (2001).

-- The European Charter for Persons with Autism (1996) will be adopted and will inform the culture of the organisation and its services.
+- The European Charter for Persons with Autism (1996) has been adopted and will inform the culture of the organisation and its services.

 Our Key Service Objectives